This article was updated on 15 June 2020.

 To illustrate a simple example, let’s say you want to build a 1,200 sq ft, single-storey detached house in KL.
 Taking the average of RM287 and RM381, your per sq ft price will be RM334.
 Thus, your approximate building, home construction service and basic fixtures and fittings cost will be: RM334 PSF x 1,200 = RM400,800.

 Comparatively, the same home will cost you RM317,400 in Penang.

 Rather buy your own house instead?
 Read How to buy a house in Malaysia in 12 steps

 Step 2: Set a timeline

-It can take anywhere between 1-2 years from the time you purchase a land, hire your consultant team, design the house, finalise your blueprints, obtain a bank loan and finally building the house to completion.
+It can take anywhere between 1-2 years from the time you purchase a piece of land, hire your consultant team, design the house, finalise your blueprints, obtain a construction loan and finally building the house to completion.
 Design the schedule as such that it meets your project timeframe and budgeted cost.